openbaton/bootstrap/distributions/vagrant/README.md

 # Open Baton via Vagrant

-If you already have Vagrant installed in your system, you can install the latest RELEASE Open Baton version by using this [Vagrantfile] (https://github.com/openbaton/bootstrap/vagrant/Vagrantfile) and sumply typing the following command:
+If you already have Vagrant installed in your system, you can install the latest RELEASE Open Baton version by using this [Vagrantfile] (https://github.com/openbaton/bootstrap/idistributions/vagrant/Vagrantfile) and simply typing the following command:

 ```bash
 vagrant up